AtheosGame/AtheosGame.github.io/Game/Lore.md

 You do not care what the living do.
 You are a bodiless soul, an ethereal remnant of ether, floating through hunted lands searching for one thing and one thing only:

-A new skin to inhabit.
+**A new skin to inhabit.
+**
 As you defeat creatures and enemies of all kinds you test their bodies, but they are weak and fall to dust under the strain of your powerful soul.
-You must hunt bigger prey, more powerful foes, more valiant heroes.Those wearing skins worthy of you.
+You must hunt bigger prey, more powerful foes, more valiant heroes. **Those wearing skins worthy of you.**

 Meanwhile, the world burns.
 Maybe you’ll discover why during your search.